Metal Expansion Joint

 Exhaust Metal Expansion Joints

-Exhaust metal expansion joints are also known as exhaust expansion joints or flexible corrugated pipes and are around heat.
+Exhaust metal expansion joints are also known as exhaust expansion joints or flexible corrugated pipes around heat.
 Therefore, high-temperature expansion joints are used with metal.

 Finally, while choosing a metal joint, customers must know the following.
 Firstly all the size of the joint.
 Secondly, pressure at which the system operates.
 Next is the temperature at which the system works—last of all, the possible direction of deflection.